 In addition, warming the food to bring out the aroma often makes it more palatable to cats and dogs, who rely much more on their sense of smell than their sense of taste when it comes to deciding what is tasty and what is not.

 Now let’s cover how to help your pet after antibiotic treatment.

 Antibiotics are not picky when deciding which bacteria to eliminate: they may wipe out bacterial pathogens, but along with it, your pet might lose lots of beneficial bacteria in their gut that aid in fighting inflammation, reducing cancer risk, and support a healthy weight.
 A prebiotic supplement like psyllium husk powder or inulin serves as a valuable food source to help support the growth of these beneficial bacteria.

 Tip 2: Test the gut microbiome

 The same antibiotic can affect individual pets in very different ways.
 Getting a picture of the proportions and exactly which bacteria are present in your pet’s gut (post-antibiotics) can offer more information on how to specifically support your pet’s unique gut, based on which bacteria are present now.
-AnimalBiome offers Gut Health Test kits for dogs and cats.
-Our improved test report provides personalized dietary recommendations based on the bacteria in your pet's microbiome.
+AnimalBiome offers Gut Health Test kits for cats and dogs.
+Our improved test report provides personalized dietary, lifestyle, and pet supplement recommendations based on the bacteria in your pet's microbiome.
 It's a useful tool to help guide your pet's everyday digestive health.
 Learn more about the testing science here.

 We know that diet, medications, and environment can influence the microbiome.
-When a pet’s microbiome is unbalanced, symptoms may include diarrhea or constipation, vomiting, skin conditions, and even chronic conditions like inflammatory bowel disease (IBD).
-Learn more about how AnimalBiome’s Gut Health Test and Gut Restoration Supplement work together to help restore pet gut health.
+When a pet’s microbiome is imbalanced, symptoms may include diarrhea or constipation, vomiting, skin conditions, and even chronic conditions like inflammatory bowel disease (IBD).
+Learn more about how AnimalBiome’s Gut Health Test and Gut Restore Supplement work together to help restore pet gut health.